jakimowb/eo-time-series-viewer/doc/source/user_guide/timeseries.rst

       - Temporal properties, *Fixed time range > Start date*, see `QGIS Raster Layer Properties <https://docs.qgis.org/latest/en/docs/user_manual/working_with_raster/raster_properties.html#temporal-properties>`_

-If none of the described options works, it is often easiest to add an `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ timestamp either (i) to the file- or folder name, or use a small script like the following to add it to the GDAL metadata.
+If none of the locations described above returns works, an `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ timestamp may be added (i) to the datasourc uri, e.g. including it into the name of the source file or its parent folder, or (ii) adding it to the GDAL metadata:
-1. *Time Series Sources*, i.e. raster images.
-They need to be readable by QGIS_ / GDAL_
-and each source needs to provide a timestamp - the observation data - , e.g. in the filename or GDAL metadata.

 .. code-block:: python